xaur/decred-proposals/market-makers/analysis-bee.md

 > people are saying "it is an experiment", but the proposals are not set-up with the scope, timeline, or cost structure of an experiment (@betterfuture on [2019-08-11](https://proposals.decred.org/proposals/30822c16533890abc6e243eb6d12264b207c3923c14af42cd9b883e71c7003cd/comments/19))

+### Pro: Industry first

+> I'm particularly excited about how we're going to take what's usually a process conducted behind smoke filled rooms, and opening it up to a transparent manner that's decided by stakeholders (@max\_bronstein on [2019-08-02](https://matrix.to/#/!MgQoetFiyjrHAywokv:decred.org/$15647801425402KFLJg:decred.org))

 ## Cons

 ### Con: Too expensive